The Cost of Randomness for Converting a Tripartite Quantum State to be Approximately Recoverable: Proof of Theorem

 \section{Proof of Theorem \ref{thm:leftrightmark}}

-In this section, we present a proof of Theorem \ref{thm:leftrightmark}.
+In this Appendix, we present a proof of Theorem \ref{thm:leftrightmark}.
 Proofs of Inequalities (\ref{eq:leftmark}) and (\ref{eq:rightmark}) proceeds almost in parallel.
 Let us start with a summary of the continuity bounds of quantum entropies and mutual informations.